mralamdari/Natural-language-processing/README.md

 # Natural Language Processing
-This repository, contains several projects in NLP Fi.
+This repository, contains several projects in NLP Field.
 And you can make a choice between projects you want to learn.